Identifying Cointegration by Eigenanalysis

 \section{Asymptotic Properties}

 In this section, we investigate the asymptotic properties of the proposed statistics.
-First, we show that with $r$ given, the linear space ${\mathcal{M}}(\wh\bA_2)$ is a consistent estimator for the cointegration space $\mathcal{M}(\bA_2)$.
+First, we show that with $r$ given, the linear space ${\mathcal{M}}(\wh\bA_2)$ consistently estimate the cointegration space $\mathcal{M}(\bA_2)$.
 We measure the distance between the two spaces by